samus42/tkk/index.md

 So let's start with what you need to bring on your raid:
 * Lots of free time
 * A set of sacrificial chickens.
 If you need some, see Moe.
-Tell him "Samus sent you" so you get the chickens with he *good* entrails.
+Tell him "Samus sent you" so you get the chickens with the *good* entrails.
 I mean, you don't want second rate entrails.
 Why were you even considering that?
 * A swear word thesaurus.
 * A child who will keep telling you that you're doing it wrong so you get a lot of dark side energy you can focus into the raid.
 (Light side just isn't going to happen here)
 * This guide